unitn-software-engineering/IS-Slides/00-Git/README.md

 ### Try it yourself

-- checkout master in an existing repo
+- switch to master in an existing repo
 - create a branch (say, somefeature)
 - make a change and commit (on master)
-- checkout somefeature
+- switch to somefeature
 - make a change on somefeature (conflicting with master) and commit
 - make another change on somefeature and commit
 - make a third change on somefeature and commit